 Taught by Danielle Gasparro

-Danielle Gasparro is a Brooklyn & Hudson River Valley-based wordsmith, songsmith, and teaching artist.
+Danielle Gasparro is a New York City- and Hudson River Valley-based wordsmith, songsmith, and teaching artist.
 She holds an MFA in Poetry from New England College and a BA in Creative Writing with honors from Florida State University.
-Having dedicated nearly two decades to performing,recording, and building an avid national and UK following as a performing songwriter, in 2018, Gasparro shifted her creative life & lens to her work as a literary artist.
-Her writing has been published in The Kudzu Review, The Daily Palette, Chronogram, Shift: A Journal of Literary Oddities, The Red Wheelbarrow, Poet of the Week (with Brooklyn Poets) and elsewhere.
-A passionate educator and self-proclaimed “uncaped crusader of verse,” Gasparro partners regularly with public libraries and arts and education organizations to present a wide variety of popular programs and talks aimed at demystifying poetry.
-Independently, she leads online poetry classes and works in private, one-on-one mentorship with adult writing students, all the while “daylighting” as a K-12 substitute teacher with New York City Public Schools.
-Gasparro is currently pursuing a “sibling” MFA, with a creative nonfiction focus, through Naropa University’s Jack Kerouac School of Disembodied Poetics, where she serves as the 2023-24 Graduate Teaching Assistant and is developing a hybrid memoir that fuses poetry, nonfiction and photography.
-Learn more and sample her voice & visions at: daniellegasparro.com.
+Having dedicated nearly two decades to performing, recording, touring, and developing an avid national and UK audience as a singer-songwriter, in 2018, Gasparro shifted her creative life and lens to her work as a literary artist.
+A published poet and passionate educator, Gasparro regularly presents a wide variety of writing and reading workshops, courses, and talks in partnership with public libraries, arts organizations, and continuing education programs.
+Her love of teaching extends to her work as a private writing mentor and a substitute English teacher within public and private high schools throughout NYC and the Hudson Valley.
+Gasparro is currently developing a hybrid memoir that fuses poetry, nonfiction, and photography.
+Learn more and sample her artistic voice & visions at: daniellegasparro.com

 Do you walk in fear of poetry, yet also feel drawn to its imaginative charms and long to befriend it?
 Perhaps even waltz right up to its mystifying form and invite it inside for a cup of morning brew?
 If so—this intimate evening of scholarly delight is for you!

-In this immersive, eye-opening class, you'll be empowered with the skills, spirit, and sensitivity that’s needed to pull back the curtain on any poem's word-wizardry and get to know the unifying human truths, ideas, questions, and emotions that kindle at its core.
-Each month, we’ll take close, meaningful looks at masterful works—both celebrated and lesser known—and investigate the poetic devices that are powering their artistry across three major categories of craft: language, imagery, and musicality.
-Through compelling short lectures, guided discussions, impassioned readings, curated video clips, and instructive writing exercises, you’ll leave each class with a newfound collection of “Aha!”- and “Aaaaaah”-powered moments to cherish and tuck inside the hope chest of your poetsoul.
+In this immersive, eye-opening class, you'll gain the skills and foster the spirit that will empower you to pull back the curtain on any poem’s word-wizardry and discover the unifying human truths, ideas, emotions, and questions that kindle at its core.
+Through compelling, interactive lessons and guided discussions, we’ll take close, purposeful looks at masterful works—both celebrated and lesser known—to identify and explore the many powerful devices poets use to evoke artistry from three essential categories of craft: language, imagery, and musicality.
+Impassioned readings and instructive writing exercises will thread each class and inspire a mental tapestry of “Aha!”- and “Aaaaaah”-stitched moments for you to tuck inside the hope chest of your soul.